bruno-fialho/cs50/pset4/README.md

 The program can apply `5` filters to bitmap images:

-- `Grayscale`:  takes an image and turn it into a black-and-white version of the same image.
+- `Grayscale`:  take an image and turn it into a black-and-white version of the same image.

-- `Sepia`: takes an image and turn it into a sepia version of the same image.
+- `Sepia`: take an image and turn it into a sepia version of the same image.

-- `Reflection`: takes an image and reflect it horizontally.
+- `Reflection`: take an image and reflect it horizontally.

-- `Blur`: takes an image and turn it into a box-blurred version of the same image.
+- `Blur`: take an image and turn it into a box-blurred version of the same image.

-- `Edges`: takes an image and highlight the edges between objects, according to the Sobel operator.
+- `Edges`: take an image and highlight the edges between objects, according to the Sobel operator.

 The program should accept exactly three command-line arguments: